rosedj1/ZplusXpython/README.md

 ```

 This produces the file `<crabdir>/results/processedLumis.json`.
-It also tells you the 'Number of events read' which is needed for scaling MC.
-Put this number of events in `analysis_params.py`.
-Now do:
+Then do:

 ```bash
 brilcalc lumi -c web -i <crabdir>/results/processedLumis.json
 ```

 Add up the **L_int** for all data sets of a _single kind_ (e.g. only SingleMuon).
+Each data set should give a similar value as the other data sets.
+Take the average or the min and put this number in
+`constants/analysis_params.py`

+### Sum GenWeights for MC

+Get the effective number of MC events (the sum of gen weights) with:
+   - `scripts/helpers/print_sumWeights.py`

-Put this number in `analysis_params.py`
+Put the number of events in `constants/analysis_params.py`.

 ---